Truckee River: Naming of the river

 A Northern Paiute word for the Truckee is Kuyuinahukwa.
-Kuyui- refers to the Cui-ui, a species of fish endemic to Pyramid Lake which is central to the lives of the Northern Paiute band called the Kuyui Dükadü (cui-ui-fish-eaters).
+Kuyui- refers to the Cui-ui, a species of fish endemic to Pyramid Lake which is central to the lives of the Northern Paiute band called the Kooyooe Tukadu (cui-ui-fish-eaters).

 In the Washo language, different parts of the river have different names.
 Two names, ‘Át’abi wá’t’a and Á’waku wá’t’a translate to "trout stream."
 The latter name refers to the river at and around Pyramid Lake.
 At the outlet at Lake Tahoe, there are multiple names as well.
 Dawbayódok is said to refer to the area when one is situated "on the down side" of the outlet, while Dawbayóduwé is used when one is "on the up side."
 Debeyúmewe, translated as "coming out," is less specific.

 When John C. Frémont and Kit Carson ascended the Truckee River on January 16, 1844, they called it the Salmon Trout River, after the huge Lahontan cutthroat trout (Oncorhynchus clarki henshawi) that ran up the river from Pyramid Lake to spawn.
 However, the river was ultimately named after a Paiute chief known as Truckee, who in 1844 guided an emigrant party from the headwaters of the Humboldt River to California via the Truckee River, Donner Lake, and Donner Pass.
 Appreciative of their Native American guide's services, the party named the river after him.
 The chief's real name might not have been Truckee, but perhaps Tru-ki-zo, which could have become distorted as "Truckee".
 There are numerous other theories about Chief Truckee and his name.